![]() |

 Caribbean Philosophical Association (CPA)

-University of Miami 12.–15.8.2009 — Coral Gables, FL (USA)
+12.–15.8.2009 — Coral Gables, FL (USA)

 The conference invites proposals who aim to »shift the geography of reason« by exploring critical, theoretical, and creative questions about or relating to the Caribbean, its Diaspora, and the »global south« more generally, including the South in the North.
 We particularly welcome North-South and South-South intersections and/or dialogues.
 The theme for this meeting deals with migrations and diaspora.
 While proposals dealing with the broader organizing theme (»shifting the geography of reason«) will be welcome, the organizers are especially interested in presentations and panels that highlight questions about space, traveling, national and transnational communities, gender and sexuality, and issues of race and identity across migrations and diasporas not only in the Caribbean, but globally.